 This is a fact that fruits, vegetables, herbs, shrubs, seeds, and some natural oils are greatly supportive of our immune system.
 So, let’s have a close look into the utility of these healthy and best foods for the immune system one by one.

 Rich in flavonoids and antiviral, anti-cancer, and anti-inflammatory properties, this bush or shrub has the biological name of Sambucus nigra.
 It is also used to make syrups and lozenges.
 Its syrup is used as a remedy against colds, flu, and bacterial sinus infections.
 Besides, its extract reduces the duration of the flu by reducing the swelling in mucus membranes.
 In short, this medicinal plant has been serving as a good antioxidant for centuries.
-Hence, it is highly beneficial to make it a part of your regular diet.
+Hence, making it a part of your regular diet is highly beneficial.

-For the proper immune system, your body needs certain nutrients, vitamins, and some other necessary compounds like glutathione.
+Your body needs nutrients, vitamins, and some other necessary compounds like glutathione for the proper immune system.
 All this is well present in a watermelon serving of two cups containing only 80 calories.
-This single serving has 270 mg of potassium, 30% of the daily volume of vitamin A, and 25% of the value of vitamin C. Besides, watermelon also contains vitamin B6 and glutathione.
+This single serving has 270 mg of potassium, 30% of the daily volume of vitamin A, and 25% of the value of vitamin C. Besides watermelon also contains vitamin B6 and glutathione.
 This immune-boosting fruit may be eaten in a variety of ways.